 - Functional resume format: If you’re branching into a different fitness specialty, like transitioning from general fitness coaching to specialized yoga instruction, this skills-focused format is perfect.
 It emphasizes your transferable skills, such as program design or client motivation, using multiple skill sections.

-- Combination resume format: For personal trainers at the midpoint of their careers, this format presents an equilibrium of skills and experience.
-It can also be utilized to target a higher position, emphasizing your training successes and leadership skills while also highlighting your professional journey.
+- Combination resume format: For personal trainers at the midpoint of their careers, this format presents a balance of skills and experience.
+It can also help you target a higher position, emphasizing your training successes and leadership skills while also giving your experience plenty of space to shine.

 After determining the best format, your next step is to choose an effective, eye-catching design.

 As a personal trainer, commitment and motivation are top priorities.
-Your resume template should reflect these ideals.
+Your resume template should reflect your professional personality without becoming too flashy or distracting.

 Consider using a creative resume design that allows for vibrant colors or unique formatting to capture the energy of the fitness industry.
 Just be careful to avoid overly complex designs that might distract from your qualifications.

 Remember that hiring managers are busy and only have time to skim resumes.
-That’s why it’s so important for your resume to quickly and clearly convey your core skills, background and accolades with clear section titles, bullet points and ample white space to guide the reader’s focus.
+That’s why it’s so important for your resume to quickly and clearly convey your core skills, background and accolades with clear section titles, bullet points and ample white space.

 Looking for a resume to download?
-Check out our Word resume templates or choose a Google Doc template.
+Check out our Word resume templates or choose a Google Doc template to help you get started.

 Examine the job description